Kim Ng: Marlins general manager

 On November 13, 2020, Ng was hired as general manager of the Miami Marlins.
 She became the first woman to become a general manager of a men's team in the history of major North American sports, as well as the first female Asian-American and first East Asian-American general manager in MLB history.
 Upon being unveiled as the new Marlins' general manager, Ng received congratulatory messages from figures such as Michelle Obama, Billie Jean King, and Martina Navratilova.

 On September 30, 2023, with the Marlins' 7–3 win in Pittsburgh, the Marlins clinched their fourth postseason berth, making her the first woman GM in MLB history to lead a playoff team.
 It was the club's first postseason appearance since 2020, and their first full season postseason appearance since 2003, although Ng's team was immediately eliminated without a playoff win.
 In October, Ng declined to exercise her option for the 2024 season, reportedly because she learned the team sought to hire a president of baseball operations, which would have left her second in command in her department.

 Athletes Unlimited Softball League

 In July 2024, Ng joined the Athletes Unlimited Pro Softball as a senior advisor.
 She was named commissioner of the Athletes Unlimited Softball League in April 2025.
+As commissioner, Ng oversaw the league's June 2025 debut with four touring teams and its transition to six city-based teams for the 2026 season.

 Awards

 In 2014, Bleacher Report included Ng on its list of the 25 Most Powerful Women in Sports.
 In 2015, Forbes ranked Ng #13 on its list of the most influential minorities in sports and #5 on its list of the most powerful women in sports.
 In 2017, Adweek named Ng one of the most powerful women in sports.

-Ng was selected for the inaugural 2021 Forbes 50 Over 50; made up of entrepreneurs, leaders, scientists and creators who are over the age of 50.
+Ng was selected for the inaugural 2021 Forbes 50 Over 50 made up of entrepreneurs, leaders, scientists, and creators over age 50.